usgs/wdfn-blog/content/WDFN_tech_stack_spring_2022.md

 * [WDFN Blog](https://github.com/usgs/wdfn-blog/) The content for this blog
 * [WDFN Labs](https://github.com/usgs/waterdata_labs) Static Content for [labs.waterdata.usgs.gov](https://labs.waterdata.usgs.gov/index.html)

-## Back end- APIs, Databases, and data processing
+## Back end - APIs, Databases, and data processing

 ### Spring Boot for Java-based Application Programming Interfaces (APIs)

 APIs are a crucial component of Water Data for the Nation.
 Many users of USGS water data never see the user interfaces that we build on the WDFN team.
 Instead, they interact with our data in systems built on top of the APIs that we build.
-One of the core architectures that we use to build these APIs is a to use the Java [Spring Boot Framework](https://spring.io/projects/spring-boot), with OpenAPI documents generated from annotations in the code using [Springdoc](https://springdoc.org/).
+One of the core architectures that we use to build these APIs is the Java [Spring Boot Framework](https://spring.io/projects/spring-boot), with OpenAPI documents generated from annotations in the code using [Springdoc](https://springdoc.org/).
 When we need a high performance streaming API, this framework has served us well.
 These applications are typically deployed as serverless containerized applications using [AWS Fargate](https://aws.amazon.com/fargate/)

 Example Spring Boot APIs
 * Observations service (labs)